Web Components On Fire

 The responsive menu accepts a width

-800 pixels.
-You can play with the following example to see how the
+pixels.
+You can play with the following example to see how the breakpoint works.

 You can set your breakpoint at the point when your menu links start to feel a bit too crowded for their space.
 Every menu is different so there’s really no telling what is the best value for you.
 Always remember to check the result in different browsers and operating systems.